-In December 2010 we opened a new gallery called atmosphere… exploring climate science with an associated programme of activities, the Climate Changing Programme.
+In December 2010 we opened a new gallery called Atmosphere… exploring climate science.
 As part of this programme, between 2010 and 2013, our Outreach team worked in partnership with other museums and science centres across the UK to deliver a series of exciting shows and workshops to Year 9 students.

 Over the three years of the project, we reached over 3000 students and their teachers in secondary schools in London, York, Manchester, the southwest and northwest of England, engaging with each participating school throughout the academic year.